Refuting A Weak Attempt At Refutation -- Part Five

 "...Matter is self-moving and self-organising."
 [Woods and Grant (1995/2007), pp.43-45, 47, 68, 72.
 Bold emphases alone added.]

 Just like Lenin, the above two Trotskyists contrast mechanical materialism with DM, and emphatically tell us that this idea -- that matter is 'self-moving' -- "is the reason why it is not necessary to introduce the concept of external impulse to explain movement and change...."
 [Bold added.]

 From which it follows that no one need kick a football (and hence provide just such an "external impulse"); the ball will move itself!
 And, of course, this is "crazy", but it follows from this "crazy" 'theory', and from the idea that matter is 'self-moving'.
 Unfortunately for TFB and other DM-fans, who have yet to confront the "crazy" implications of this 'theory' of theirs, I am more than happy to point them out.

-Second, just because TFB claims that no one has ever thought this, or believed this, about DM, that doesn't mean that the above conclusions do not follow from it.
+Second, just because TFB claims that no one has ever thought this, or believed this, about DM, that doesn't mean that the above conclusions don't follow from it.
 Over and above merely labelling the ridiculous conclusions that follow from DM, "crazy", TFB has yet to explain why they fail to follow from DM.
 We both agree they are "crazy", but that just labels the serious theoretical problems facing both DM and TFB.
 Just as it underlines the following question: "Why has TFB swallowed such a 'crazy' (and failed) theory?"